YaRN: Efficient Context Window Extension of Large Language Models: Background and Related Work

 \subsection{Rotary Position Embeddings}

-The basis of our work is the Rotary Position Embedding (RoPE) introduced in \citep{su2022roformer}.
-Given a sequence of input tokens $w_1, w_2, \cdots, w_L$, denote their embedding vectors by $\textbf{x}_1, \cdots, \textbf{x}_L\in \mathbb R^{|D|}$ where $|D|$ is the dimension of the hidden states.
-Following the notation of \citep{su2022roformer}, the attention layer first converts the embeddings plus position indices into the query and the key vectors:
+The basis of our work is the Rotary Position Embedding (RoPE) introduced in~\citep{su2022roformer}.
+We work on a hidden layer where the set of hidden neurons are denoted by $D$.
+Given a sequence of vectors $\vx_1, \cdots, \vx_L\in \R^{|D|}$, following the notation of~\citep{su2022roformer}, the attention layer first converts the vectors into the query vectors and the key vectors:

-where $|L|$ is the hidden dimension per head.
-Later, the attention score will be calculated as